Ellenbrook Christian College

 Ellenbrook Christian College is a Christian non-denominational, co-educational school catering for students from pre-kindergarten to Year 12.
 Commencing in 2001, the College was built in the satellite town of Ellenbrook in the north-eastern suburbs of Perth, Western Australia.
 The College is a member of the Swan Christian Education Association Inc.

 History

 The College opened for students in 2001 with Jack Joyce as inaugural Principal and Doreen Smith as inaugural College Council Chair.
 In that first year, the College consisted of 13 staff and 151 students by year's end.
 In 2020 Mike Pitman took the role of principal, soon leaving it after retirement.
-The current principal, as of the start of 2024, is Gigi Thiele.
+The current principal, as of the start of 2025, is Michelle Schouten.

 Campus

 The College is built on one campus located at 5 Santona Boulevard in Ellenbrook, Western Australia.
 The Junior School library and technology centre and the Secondary gymnasium, auditorium and performing arts buildings are the most recently constructed additions to the campus.
 They were completed in 2011 with financial assistance from the Australian Government's Building the Education Revolution.